FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/tools/FreeTAKUAS.md

 * start your controller
 * connect the phone with FTUAS to the controller

-* a popup will ask wich application you want to open
+* a popup will ask which application you want to open
 * select FTUAS and configure the following:
   * FTS IP and Port
   * Video Server IP and port
   * the Drone name
-  * A series of messages will appear, indicating that the SDK is registred (requires an internet connection) and that the drone is ready
+  * A series of messages will appear, indicating that the SDK is registered (requires an internet connection) and that the drone is ready
   * Now click on UAS [READY]

 ## Interface